 Abstract

 Contribution JVET-P0590 introduced a scaling window to Reference Picture Resampling (RPR).
-This contribution contends that this addition caused two issues: (1) the present specification text disabling Temporal Motion Vector Prediction (TMVP) when RPR is enabled is ambiguous, and (2) the software and specification do not match for certain scaling window configurations.
-Fixes for both of these purported issues are proposed.
+This contribution contends that this addition caused four issues: (1) the present specification text disabling Temporal Motion Vector Prediction (TMVP) when RPR is enabled is ambiguous, and (2) the software and specification do not match for certain scaling window configurations, (3) scaling window offsets are not supported in DMVR, and (4) scaling window offsets can introduce unintended half-sample chroma shifts.
+Fixes for these purported issues are proposed.

+Version 2: After version 1 of this contribution was released, two additional issues were found with the draft text (Items 3 and 4 mentioned above).
+This contribution has been modified in an attempt to fix these additional issues as well.

 Background

-Two issues relating to RPR and scaling windows are discussed in this contribution: the TMVP RPR constraint, and a spec/code mismatch.
-Both of these issues arise when the scaling windows in the present and reference picture are different, but result in a 1:1 scale factor.
+Four issues relating to RPR and scaling windows are discussed in this contribution: the TMVP RPR constraint, a spec/code mismatch, lack of support for scaling window offsets in DMVR, and the introduction of unintended half-sample chroma shifts.
+All of these issues arise when the scaling windows in the present and reference picture are different, but result in a 1:1 scale factor.

 Contribution JVET-P0590 [1] introduced a per-picture scaling window, as shown in Figure 1.
 This window is used to compute the scale factor between the current picture and its reference pictures.
 Each reference can have its own scaling window, and they can all be different from the current picture’s scaling window.